itbrasil-odoo/repo-maintainer-conf/README.md

-# OCA repo maintainer configuration
+# IT Brasil repo maintainer configuration

-This repo contains configuration files to automatically setup teams and repositories in the OCA organization.
+This repo contains configuration files to automatically setup teams and repositories in the IT Brasil organization.

 ## How it works
-When a config change is merged, a Github action will use the [repo-maintainer tool](https://github.com/OCA/repo-maintainer) to update or create teams and repositories and to generate the documentation.
+When a config change is merged, a Github action will use the [repo-maintainer tool](https://github.com/itbrasil-odoo/repo-maintainer) to update or create teams and repositories and to generate the documentation.

-Documentation is hosted on https://oca.github.io/repo-maintainer-conf/
+Documentation is hosted on https://itbrasil-odoo.github.io/repo-maintainer-conf/

 ## Conf structure